- Album This song officially appears on the Abbey Road Official album.

 From Wikipedia:

-“Because” is a song written by John Lennon (credited to Lennon–McCartney) and recorded by the Beatles in 1969.
-It features a prominent three-part vocal harmony by Lennon, Paul McCartney, and George Harrison, overdubbed twice to make nine voices in all.
-It first appeared on Abbey Road (1969), immediately preceding the extended medley on side two of the record.
+“Because” is a song written by John Lennon (credited to Lennon–McCartney) and recorded by the English rock band the Beatles.
+It was released on their 1969 album Abbey Road, immediately preceding the extended medley on side two of the record.
+It features a prominent three-part vocal harmony by Lennon, Paul McCartney, and George Harrison, recorded three times to make nine voices in all.

 Composition